 David Seymour is the Leader of ACT New Zealand and the Member of Parliament for the Epsom electorate.
+You can visit his site for Epsom constituents here.

 David grew up in Whangarei with two younger brothers, where his parents were a pharmacist and a draughtsman.
 As a teenager, he moved to Auckland for high school before graduating from the University of Auckland in electrical engineering and philosophy.